 Their project aims to have students use diverse texts and multimodal approaches to explore their worldview and identity.
 Working with local community partners (Aboriginal Elders and communities) students have the opportunity to learn about, share, and create a digital, multimedia “Slam Poetry” piece that will explore personal, cultural and historical events and experiences that relate and connect to the experiences of the local Coast Salish First Nations.
-The pieces will be shared in a final, culminating celebration and performance in May.

 In the fall of 2018, Kelly and Kathleen started their students off on a year-long Indigenized Slam Poetry project.
 This project has multiple components, first exploring student world-view and differing world perspectives.
 Following from there, the project will explore the experiences of Canadian First Nations people, the Truth and Reconciliation Council’s 94 calls to action, and examine how these perspectives shape students’ personal perspectives.
 Ultimately, the learning and reflection from these perspectives will inform the students’ work as they create their final Slam Poetry pieces.

 “My role as the aboriginal teacher is to support how we indigenize curriculum in an authentic way… I see our project as a piece of the reconciliation.
 I think it’s important for students to understand it isn’t historical.
 This is the present.
 This is happening in current day.
 Kelly and I want the 94 calls to action to hopefully show our students that reconciliation is important and that they can play a role in reconciliation; that we can move forward as a united entity to better things for our aboriginal communities.” – Kathleen Meiklejohn